Elroy-Sparta State Trail: History

-The original railway was constructed from Madison, Wisconsin to Winona, Minnesota, starting in 1870, by a predecessor of the Chicago and North Western Railway, the Baraboo Air Line Railroad Company.
+The original railway was constructed from Madison, Wisconsin to Winona, Minnesota, starting in 1870, by a predecessor of the Chicago and North Western Railway, the Baraboo Air Line Railroad.
 It was so named because of the straightness of the Air-line railroad route.

 The ridges between Elroy and Sparta were tunneled at great expense and with much difficulty.
 The Baraboo Air Line was consolidated with the C&NW in 1872.
-The Baraboo Air-Line Rail Road connected to the LaCrosse, Trempeleau & Prescott Railroad at Winona Junction and opened for traffic in September 1873, through to Winona, Minnesota.
+The Baraboo Air-Line Rail Road connected to the LaCrosse, Trempealeau & Prescott Railroad at Winona Junction and opened for traffic in September 1873, through to Winona, Minnesota.
 In 1874, the C&NW reported an expenditure for its three tunnels of $476,743.32 and for the construction of 129 miles of railroad between Madison and Winona Junction of $5,342,169.96.

 By 1911, the Chicago and North Western completed a new route from Adams to Sparta through Wyeville, called the Adams Cutoff, which avoided the steep grades of the Elroy to Sparta cutoff.
 In 1964 the Chicago and North Western was permitted to abandon the stretch from Elroy to Sparta.
 The Wisconsin Conservation Commission, the forerunner of the Wisconsin Department of Natural Resources, purchased the trail property for $12,000.
 The trail came into use in 1967.
 The commission learned that 40% of the users were bicyclists, who required a smoother road.
 The trail was surfaced with screened limestone, and the bridges received planking by 1970.
 The trail was made part of the National Trails system in 1971.